Meuons/REST/README.md

 # REST

-This is a REST webservice built with object oriented php and with complete CRUD (create, read, update) functionality.
+This is a REST webservice built with object oriented php and with complete CRUD (create, read, update, delete) functionality.
 It takes data from a database and returns it in JSON format.
-It makes it possible to access a database with JavaScript.
+It serves as a connection between a database and the application connected to the service.

 ## Activation